-John Proctor enters his fourth season as the head diving coach at Florida State having the highest honor any coach could merrit on his resume – coaching an athlete in the Olympic Games.
+John Proctor enters his fifth season as the head diving coach at Florida State having the highest honor any coach could merit on his resume – coaching an athlete in the Olympic Games.

 At the 2016 U.S. Olympic Trials, Young sat in fourth place before jumping to second in the final round in order to qualify for the Olympic Games in Rio, becoming the fourth FSU diver to compete in the games.

-Following his greatest triumph, Proctor was selcted as the 2017 ACC Female Diving Coach of the Year after coaching freshman Molly Carlson to the 2017 ACC Female Diver of the Year.
-Carlson capped off historical rookie season with a 13th place finish on platform at the NCAA Championships after being named the 2017 ACC Diving Meet MVP where she won gold on platform and bronze on 1-meter.
+Proctor was selected as the 2017 ACC Female Diving Coach of the Year after coaching Carlson to the 2017 ACC Female Diver of the Year.
+Carlson capped off her historical rookie season with a 13th place finish on platform at the NCAA Championships after being named the 2017 ACC Diving Meet MVP where she won gold on platform and bronze on 1-meter.

 In addition to Carlson, freshman Ayla Bonniwell captured the ACC title on 1-meter and moved on to win All-America honorable mention on 1-meter at NCAA’s behind a 16th place finish.

-Carlson and Bonniwell led the women’s sqaud to 193 total points at the ACC Championships, scoring the highest total of any team at the meet.
+Carlson and Bonniwell led the women’s squad to 193 total points at the ACC Championships, scoring the highest total of any team at the meet.